York-and-Maastricht-Data-Science-Group/fairml/README.md

    Your answers to the questions help the wizard to select the best bias mitigation algorithms and metrics.

 5. After the end of the wizard, the following directories and files are generated.
-Use `dir` or `ls` commands, depedending on your operating systems, to see the generated files and directories.
+Depending on your operating systems, use `dir` or `ls` commands to see the generated files and directories.
    ```
    data
    demo.flexmi